Dubuque, Iowa: Government

+Law Enforcement

 Political climate

-For most of its history, the people in Dubuque have been mostly Democratic.
-This was due to the large numbers of working-class people and Catholics living in the city.
+For most of its history, Dubuque has been mostly Democratic due to the large numbers of working-class people and Catholics living in the city.
 At times, Dubuque was called "The State of Dubuque" because the political climate in Dubuque was very different from the rest of Iowa.
-For the most part, Dubuque has maintained itself as a Democratic stronghold, even in recent years.

-Notably, however, at the turn of the twentieth century, the United States Congress was led by two Dubuque Republicans.
-Representative David B. Henderson ascended to Speaker of the U.S. House of Representatives in 1899, at the same time Senator William B. Allison served as Chairman of the U.S. Senate Republican Conference, an office now known as Senate Majority Leader.
-Like many other largely rural, blue collar midwestern areas Dubuque has experienced a shift toward the Republican party in the 2010s.
+However, at the turn of the twentieth century, the United States Congress was led by two Dubuque Republicans.
+Representative David B. Henderson ascended to Speaker of the U.S. House of Representatives in 1899, at the same time Senator William B. Allison served as Chairman of the Senate Republican Conference.
+Dubuque has experienced a shift toward the Republican party in the 2010s.

 Education

-Public education
+Primary and secondary

 Dubuque is served by the Dubuque Community School District, which covers roughly the eastern half of Dubuque County and enrolled 10,735 students in 20 school buildings in 2006.
-The district has 13 elementary schools, three middle schools, three high schools, and one preschool complex.
-It is among the fastest-growing school districts in Iowa, adding over 1,000 students in the last five years.
+The district has 13 elementary schools, three middle schools, two high schools, and one preschool complex.
 Public high schools in Dubuque include Dubuque Senior High School and Hempstead High School.

-Private education

 The city has a large number of students who attend private schools.
 All Catholic schools are run by the Roman Catholic Archdiocese of Dubuque.
 The Archdiocese oversees the Holy Family Catholic Schools, which operates 11 schools in the city, including nine early childhood programs, four elementary schools (one of which is a Spanish immersion program), one middle school, and one high school, Wahlert Catholic High School.
 As of 2006, Holy Family Catholic Schools enrolled 1,954 students in grades K-12.

-Dubuque also has one Lutheran Church–Missouri Synod affiliated elementary school, the Dubuque Lutheran School.
+Dubuque also had one Lutheran Church – Missouri Synod affiliated elementary school, the Dubuque Lutheran School.
+It closed in 2019.

 Higher education

 Dubuque is home to several higher education institutions.
 Loras College and Clarke University are two four-year colleges operated by the Roman Catholic Archdiocese of Dubuque.
-Protestant colleges in the city include the University of Dubuque, which is associated with the Presbyterian Church (USA), and Emmaus Bible College, connected with the Plymouth Brethren movement.
+Protestant colleges in the city include the University of Dubuque, which is associated with the Presbyterian Church (USA), and Emmaus University, connected with the Plymouth Brethren movement.

 Three theological seminaries operate in the city: St. Pius X Seminary (Roman Catholic, associated with Loras College), the University of Dubuque Theological Seminary (Presbyterian), and Wartburg Theological Seminary (Lutheran).

 Other post-secondary schools in the area include Northeast Iowa Community College, which operates its largest campus in nearby Peosta, Iowa and has a satellite campus in Dubuque; the Roman Catholic Divine Word College missions seminary in nearby Epworth, Iowa; and Capri Cosmetology College in Dubuque.

-The University of Wisconsin-Platteville is another major university about 20 miles northeast of Dubuque in Platteville, Wisconsin.